AI Screenr

 + Paired conversion metric with a support-volume guardrail

-- Did not discuss what threshold would trigger pulling the prompt
+- Did not discuss what threshold would trigger stopping the prompt

 B2.
 Top-10 customer asking for non-generalizable feature